Deepakkumar7774/Yes-Bank-EDA-Project/README.md

 Candlestick charts to represent daily price movements.

-Heatmaps to highlight correlations between different metrics.
+Heatmaps to highlight correlations between different metrics and so on.

 **Step 4: Insight Generation 💡**